Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Nothing Ear (Buds)

-Mid-budget earbuds with unique design, 8-hour battery, ANC, customizable via app, comfortable fit, highly rated by customers with 2,200+ reviews.
+Mid-budget earbuds with unique design, 8-hour battery, ANC, customizable via app, comfortable fit, Well-reviewed on Amazon with 2,200+ reviews.
 Nothing is a newer brand with unique transparent design.
 8-hour battery is solid.
 ANC is functional.
-Customizable sound via app (good if you want to tune for gaming). highly rated by customers.
+Customizable sound via app (good if you want to tune for gaming).
+Well-reviewed on Amazon.
 The transparent design looks premium.

 ✓ Why GiftedPicks chose this